AdrianMarasigan/AdrianMarasigan/README.md

 ## About me
 I am actively working on programming challenges (Python and Java), API development, cloud technologies, and database design.
-I have dabbled in javascript (React), Apex (Salesforce), HTML, and CSS.
+I have experience in javascript (React, Node.js), Apex (Salesforce), HTML, and CSS.

 ## Languages and Tools
 - Python